harrisonlab/phytophthora_fragariae/Whole_Genome_Orthology.md

 These orthogroups contain the following number of Secreted proteins:
 10659

-orthogroup14670 - single residue differences to other Pfrag genes - match Prubi genes, interproscan - no NOV-9, NOV-71 or NOV-27
-orthogroup15629 - proteins exactly match BC-23
-orthogroup16823 - proteins exactly match ONT-3
-orthogroup18417 - Only race 3, interproscan - no NOV-27, NOV-9 or NOV-71
+orthogroup14670 - single residue differences to other Pfrag genes - match Prubi genes, interproscan - no NOV-9, NOV-71 or NOV-27 - BLAST identifies Dpy-30 motif, variety of functions - closest hits are histone methyl transferase in Plasmopara halstedii & flagella associated protein in P. parasitica orthogroup15629 - proteins exactly match BC-23 orthogroup16823 - proteins exactly match ONT-3 orthogroup18417 - Only race 3, interproscan - no NOV-27, NOV-9 or NOV-71 - only hits a protein from green turtle...
 ```

 #The Race 3 secreted protein genes that were not found in orthogroups were identified: